-incorporated sustainable procurement objectives within its Procurement Strategy;

-- developed a Sustainable Procurement Strategy to further embed the principles of sustainable procurement; - updated Standing Orders to reflect the new procurement rules; and - embedded the use of sustainability tools within our procurement processes (e.g. the Sustainability Test, the Prioritisation Tool and the Flexible Framework).
+- incorporated sustainable procurement objectives within its Procurement Strategy; - developed a Sustainable Procurement Strategy to further embed the principles of sustainable procurement; - Standing Orders that reflect the recent changes to procurement rules and; - embedded the use of sustainability tools within our procurement processes (e.g. the Sustainability Test, the Prioritisation Tool and the Flexible Framework) - Incorporated sustainable outcomes into specifications, contract conditions and award criteria relative to each procurement exercise.